 He explains how Washington, aided by the national Teamsters bureaucracy, deployed its political police, the FBI, to try to smash union power and silence antiwar militants, railroading to prison eighteen Teamster and Socialist Workers Party leaders.

 Now with more than 130 photos and illustrations of the unfolding events, including the international campaign to free the framed-up workers.

-Title image is in the Public Domain, depicting the labor battle in Minneapolis, May 1934.
+Title image is in the Public Domain, taken at the U.S. Capitol on January 6, 2021.
+[License]

 The SEIU strike photo is embedded from Getty Images.

 Note to Email Subscribers: Thank you for your interest and support!
 The email notifications you receive omit some elements and others don’t display properly.
 To see this post as designed and intended, please click on the post title to view it in your web browser.

 A Request to my Facebook Friends: If you have a comment I encourage you to enter it below instead of on Facebook.
 This way everyone can participate in the conversation!